tanyaphung/ParseGtex/README.md

 ## Tabulate samples
 - `wget https://storage.googleapis.com/gtex_analysis_v8/annotations/GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt`
-- From the file `GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt`, generate a config file with the following information:
+- From the file `GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt`, generate a config file for each tissue with the following information:
-  + all tissue names
   + sample ids for each of the tissue
   + sample ids for each of the tissue for males
   + sample ids for each of the tissue for females